How To Tune a Guitar

 From the lowest (thickest) string to the highest (thinnest) string, the notes are laid out as follows:

 • Fourth string: D

 • First string: E

-For each string to sound at the right pitch, it has to have the right amount of tension on it.
-That is adjusted by using the tuners that are on the headstock of your guitar.
-It’s pretty easy to see how they work – pluck a string and then turn its tuner in both directions.
+For each string to have the right pitch, it has to have the right amount of tension on it.
+You can adjust this by using the tuners (also known as tuning pegs) that are on the headstock of your guitar.
+The same kind of mechanism can be found in many other stringed instruments too.
+It’s pretty easy to see (and hear) how they work.
+Pluck a string and then turn its tuner in both directions.
 You’ll hear the pitch get higher as more tension is applied, and get lower as tension is removed and the strings are loosened up.

 With GuitarTuna, you’ll have the most advanced, accurate, and useful guitar tuner app available to help you spend more time playing and less time having to tune up.